scenerystack/community/docs/reference/api/scenery-phet/GroupSortInteractionView.md

 # GroupSortInteractionView

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/accessibility/group-sort/view/GroupSortInteractionView.ts](https://github.com/phetsims/scenery-phet/blob/main/js/accessibility/group-sort/view/GroupSortInteractionView.ts) for the most up-to-date information.

 ## Overview

 This doc assumes you have read the doc in GroupSelectModel.
 Read that first as it explains the "group select